 Patient's Query

 Welcome to icliniq.com.

 After going through your query, it seems you are suffering from allergic bronchitis.
-Usually, this condition is precipitated only if you are exposed to particular allergens called triggers.
-Also, environmental pollution makes the situation worse.
-As you said, it is very obvious that symptoms recur in your hometown but never appeared in other places where you stayed.
-So it is very important to find out the particular trigger in our surroundings and avoid outside pollution as much as possible.
+Usually, this condition is triggered only if you are exposed to particular allergens.
+Additionally, environmental pollution can worsen the situation.
+As you mentioned, it is very clear that symptoms recur in your hometown but do not appear in other places where you stay.
+Therefore, it is important to identify the specific triggers in your surroundings and avoid outside pollution as much as possible.

-To rule out any other pathology and possibility of asthma, it is suggested to do a chest X-ray and spirometry test.
-If the reports suggest the possibility of asthma then there is a need to start an anti-inflammatory inhaler called a controller.
-Expectorants work magically in any kind of bronchitis and help in expelling the thick mucus.
+To rule out any other pathology and the possibility of asthma, it is suggested to do a chest X-ray and spirometry test.
+If the reports suggest the possibility of asthma, then there is a need to start an anti-inflammatory inhaler called a controller.
+Expectorants work effectively in any kind of bronchitis and help in expelling the thick mucus.
 Allergen avoidance remains the main priority.

+Patient's Query